CodeMeKathy/StockTwits/client/README.md

 ## ⏳ Project Status

 This project is currently in development.
-Form functionality to add and delete items with the ability to edit records via the edit button is in progress.

 ## 🚀 Getting Started